C.J. Uzomah Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Against the Steelers, Uzomah has averaged 12.1 receiving yards per game in his eight career matchups, 7.4 fewer than his over/under for Sunday's game.
+- Uzomah's 12.1 receiving yards per game in his eight matchups against the Steelers are 7.4 fewer than his over/under for Sunday's game.

 - Uzomah has not caught a touchdown pass versus the Steelers.